dalek-cryptography/curve25519-dalek/README.md

 The implementation is memory-safe, and contains no significant `unsafe` code.
 The SIMD backend uses `unsafe` internally to call SIMD intrinsics.
-These are marked `unsafe` only because invoking them on an inappropriate CPU would cause `SIGKILL`, but the entire backend is only compiled with appropriate `target_feature`s, so this cannot occur.
+These are marked `unsafe` only because invoking them on an inappropriate CPU would cause `SIGILL`, but the entire backend is only compiled with appropriate `target_feature`s, so this cannot occur.

 # Performance